adam10603/ChatScraper/README.md

  - Using `--users=no_bots.json` :
    - ✅ (Every message except those sent by certain bots)

-The `no_bots.json` ruleset is included by default.
+The `no_bots.json` ruleset is included with the code.
 Here's what it looks like:

 ```json
 [